 An MSP business must negotiate.
 The better sellers and marketers are at negotiation, the more conversions you’ll have.
-But there’s give and take.
+Consider different solutions to negotiation challenges as they arise, too.
+But understand that there’s give and take.
 Following are tips to help you most effectively fortify those who must negotiate:

 Be Sure You’re in a Situation Where Negotiation is Appropriate